robbert-vdh/yabridge/README.md

 number of [compatibility options](#compatibility-options) available to improve compatibility with certain hosts and plugins.

-Configuring yabridge is done through a `yabridge.toml` file located in either the same directory as the plugin's `.so` file you're trying to configure, or in any of its parent directories.
-In most cases, you'll want to create this file as either `~/.vst/yabridge/yabridge.toml`, `~/.vst3/yabridge/yabridge.toml`, or `~/.clap/yabridge/yabridge.toml` depending on the type of the plugin you want to configure.
+Configuring yabridge is done by creating a `yabridge.toml` file located in either the same directory as the bridged plugin `.so` or `.clap` file you're trying to configure, or in any of its parent directories.
+In most cases, this file should be created as either `~/.vst/yabridge/yabridge.toml`, `~/.vst3/yabridge/yabridge.toml`, or `~/.clap/yabridge/yabridge.toml` depending on the type of plugin you want to configure.

 Configuration files contain several _sections_.
-Each section can match one or more plugins using case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that match paths to yabridge `.so` files relative to the `yabridge.toml` file.
-If a section is matched for a plugin, then the settings under that section are applied to the plugin.
+Each section can match one or more plugins using case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that match paths to yabridge `.so` and `.clap` files relative to the `yabridge.toml` file, as well as a list of options to apply to the matched plugins.
+These glob patterns can also match entire directories, in which case the settings are applied to all plugins under that directory or one of its subdirectories.
 To avoid confusion, only the first `yabridge.toml` file found and only the first matching glob pattern within that file will be considered.
 See below for an [example](#example) of a `yabridge.toml` file.
 To make debugging easier, yabridge will print the used `yabridge.toml` file and the matched section within it on startup, as well as all of the options that have been set.

 ### Plugin groups